Breaking News: Apple Valley water situation

 Certain well pumps were reportedly functioning but no water was coming out.
 Water consultants were guessing the problem could have been caused by a seismic event like an earthquake but that is unconfirmed at this time.

-A resident reported to ABC4 her neighbors in Cedar Point were completely our of water.
+A resident reported to ABC4 her neighbors in Cedar Point were completely out of water.

 State officials have been notified and the Mayor’s office is working to get news out as they know more.